Prix de la Grotte

-The Prix de la Grotte is a Group 3 flat horse race in France open to three-year-old thoroughbred fillies.
+The Prix de la Grotte is a Group 3 flat horse race open to three-year-old thoroughbred fillies in France.
 It is run over a distance of 1,600 metres (about 1 mile) at Longchamp in April.

 History

-The event was established in 1889, and it was originally open to colts and fillies aged three or older.
+The event was established in 1889 and was initially open to colts and fillies aged three or older.
 Its format varied during the early part of its history.

 The modern version of the Prix de la Grotte was introduced in 1952.
-From this point it was restricted to three-year-old fillies, and was initially contested over 1,600 metres.
+From this point, it was restricted to three-year-old fillies and was initially contested over 1,600 metres.
 It was designed to serve as a trial for the Poule d'Essai des Pouliches.

 The race's distance was modified several times during the 1960s.
 It was run over 1,400 metres (1965), 1,300 metres (1966) and 1,500 metres (1967) before reverting to 1,600 metres in 1968.

-Several winners of the modern Prix de la Grotte have achieved victory in the Poule d'Essai des Pouliches.
-The first was Apollonia in 1956, and the most recent was Beauty Parlour in 2012.
-The most recent Poule d'Essai des Pouliches winner to have taken part in the Prix de la Grotte was Dream And Do, the runner-up in 2020.
+Several modern Prix de la Grotte winners have won the Poule d'Essai des Pouliches.
+The first was Apollonia in 1956; the most recent was Zarigana in 2025.